Home Guides to Saudi All your questions answered on how to fly with your pets

 What should I do pre-flight?

 I fed the cats normally and gave them access to water right up until the very morning just before we left for the airport.
-Pet calming products are great to give them before the flight.
+Pet calming products are also great to give them before the flight.

 Landing in Saudi and the cats settling in post-flight